 Now that you’ve planned, designed, and developed your eLearning content, it’s time to pull it all together by publishing your course.

 iSpring allows you to publish the content in several ways: to My Computer, to iSpring Learn, to other LMSs, to iSpring Cloud, and to YouTube.

 You can save courses in HTML5 or video format.

 Choose HTML5 If you want to make the course accessible for viewing in a browser and on any device (on a computer, laptop, smartphone, and tablet).
 Choose video if you want to convert a presentation into a video lecture in MP4 format.

 To get detailed instructions on how to publish the content to Web, LMS or iSpring Cloud, read more here.
 You also can watch a webinar recording.

-Following Michael Sheyahshe’s recommendations, you’ll be able to create an awesome online course or assessment.
+Following Michael Sheyahshe’s recommendations, you’ll be able to create an awesome eLearning course or assessment.
 To get a summary of the whole series, read more here.